-Research Shows Drinking Milk Can Increase Cancer Risk, Fracture Risk, and Even Death
+Research Shows Drinking Milk Can Increase Cancer and Fracture Risk

 Every year the United States Department of Agriculture (USDA) spends millions of dollars on advertising campaigns for the dairy industry.
 Using slogans like “Milk.
 It does a body good,” consumers are led to believe health stems from dairy consumption.
 Additionally, taxpayer-funded government subsidies have induced artificially low dairy prices, allowing these products to be purchased more readily and by some of the poorest in society.
 Dairy products mandatorily show up in our kids schools, food banks, and Women Infant Children (WIC) programs.
 The result is that people, in many respects, have lost the ability to question why they are drinking milk.
 This begs the question, is dairy really good for you?

 Newer research has correlated cancer with the over consumption of calcium stemming largely from the excess and availability of dairy products.
 The Harvard School of Public Health has associated milk with two specific types of cancer: